mrichtarsky/linux-shared/README.md

 Config files will be symlinked to the repo version and thus be shared among all users.
 Be aware of that for `root`, and don't use this in production!

 Optimized for VS Code, bash and tmux.
-Can reattach to running tmux sessions from the VS Code console and keep opening files from the command line, even after VS Code reloads.
+Can reattach to running tmux sessions from the VS Code console and keep opening files from inside tmux into VS Code, even after VS Code has reloaded.

 See [settings.sh](https://github.com/mrichtarsky/linux-shared/blob/main/env/settings.sh) and [functions.sh](https://github.com/mrichtarsky/linux-shared/blob/main/env/functions.sh) for bash aliases and functions available.

 # Usage

-It's probably best to fork this repo so you can easily make modifications and share them across your machines.
+It's probably best to fork this repo so you can easily make modifications.
 In that case, set `GITHUB_USER` in the command below to your GitHub user.

-As root execute `setup_system`:
+As `root` execute `setup_system`:
 ``` sh
 export GITHUB_USER=mrichtarsky; curl -sSf https://raw.githubusercontent.com/$GITHUB_USER/linux-shared/main/setup/setup_system | bash -s -- /project/dir ssh://user@host/path/to/secrets/repo
 ```